Access Control Attacks

 tx.originbypasses the check

-In real attacks, these exploits are often combined in a single transaction for maximum impact.
-The SafeMoon hack ($9M, 2023) exploited a single unprotected
+In real attacks, these steps are usually combined into a single transaction.
+The SafeMoon hack ($9M, 2023) needed only one of them: a burn() function that a contract upgrade accidentally left public.

 Always declare function visibility explicitly.
 Mark everything internal or private by default and only expose what's necessary.